About images

 • Default: value of default_image

-The default image for non-CI collectors (collectors with hooks of type code, cron, repo).
+The default image for non-CI collectors (collectors with hooks of type code, cron).

 default_image_policies